sefk/sefk.github.io/posts/atp.md

   mean.
 When they kid each other it's in good fun.
 - When (rarely) they wade into social justice or world events, they do so respectfully and thoughtfully.
-  They understand that as three three cis-gendered white guys, it's good to have views to share, but also right to listen and help others.
+  They understand that as three three cisgender white guys, it's good to have views to share, but also right to listen and help others.
 - Their show is **reliable**.
-It's great that they keep to a regular format schedule.
+It's great that they keep to a regular format and schedule.
 It fits into the rest of your life and becomes something you count on.
-- Finally, some small things: Yay for proper use of **chapter markers**, hardly anybody else does.
-And I like their their occasional forays into **car talk**, just because I like car stuff too.
+- Finally, some small things: Yay for proper use of **chapter markers**, hardly anybody else uses them properly.
+  And I like their
+  their occasional forays into **car talk**, just because I like car stuff too.